-Thank you to all of the current Parent Forum members shown below who generously give up their time at each termly meeting:
+Thank you to all of the current Parent Forum members shown below who generously give up their time at each meeting:

 Miss Spence (Headteacher)

-Mrs. Gill (representing Class 1)
+Mrs. Pritchard (representing Class 1 and 2)

-Mrs. Holland (representing Classes 2 and 3)
+Mrs. Boswell (representing Class 1 and 3)

-Mrs. Portman (representing Classes 2 and 4)
+Mrs. Morgan (representing Classes 2 and 4)

-Mrs. Long (representing Class 3)
+Ms. Horinkova (representing Class 3)

-Mrs. Bolton (representing Class 4)
+Mrs. Holland (representing Classes 3 and 4)

-Mrs. McKay (representing Class 4)
+Mrs. Long (representing Class 4)

-Mrs. Bailey (representing Class 5)
+Mrs. Bolton (representing Class 5)

-Mrs. Ruddick (representing Class 5)
+Mrs. Portman (representing Class 5)

 Below are the minutes from the latest Parent Forum meetings.
-Parents are also invited to provide feedback via the red post box at the front of reception or by speaking to a member of staff directly.
+Parents are also invited to provide feedback via the red post box at the front of reception, or by speaking to a member of staff directly.